 To send encrypted email to someone using PGP, you just need their public key.
 Each public key is unique and works with the associated private key as a key pair.
 If you encrypt a message with someone other than the recipient’s public key, the recipient will not be able to decrypt the message.

-See also What are emoticons?
+See also What are the different types of network tools?

 When creating a PGP key pair, you have the option of sending your public key to a public key server.
 This makes it possible for strangers to send you encrypted messages simply by looking for your public key.
 To prevent spam, you can choose to discreetly email your public key to carefully selected friends.
 Others attach their public key as part of their signature to public postings in newsgroups and web chat forums.